eglantine-vialaneix/digital-education/README.md

 LEFT TODO:

+- before testing: put navigation bar off

 - retrieve user data (Eglantine)
   - create st form for post and pre tests
   - test data retrieval into supabase

+- make the prediction text just below eta and a0

 - ~~Embed the video instructions before the simulations and all (Eglantine):n~~
   - ~~in instructions: conditional instructions video (IPS vs PSI AND language)~~